The Best True 4K Dash Cams 2026, And How To Spot Fakes

 What Is “True 4K” Resolution?

 As per Wikipedia, 4K means “a horizontal display resolution of approximately 4,000 pixels”.
 This is anything but an exact definition.
-Sleazy marketers and manufacturers exploit the fact that the term “4K” isn’t actually clearly defined to sell cameras that record at sub-par video quality for a higher price.
+Sleazy marketers and manufacturers exploit the fact that the term “4K” isn’t actually clearly defined.
+And thus, they sell cameras that record at sub-par video quality, for a higher price.

 On this web site, by 4K we mean a resolution of 3840×2160 pixels, or 2160p.
 This resolution is technically also known as 4K UHD (for Ultra High Density).